6.3 Borrowing and References

 Rust References

-• Immutable References (&T): Read-only access.
+• Immutable (&T): Read-only access.

-• Mutable References (&mut T): Read and write access.
+• Mutable (&mut T): Read-write access.

-• Non-nullable: Rust references cannot be null.
+• Non-nullable: Cannot be null.

 C Pointers

-• Nullable: Can be null.
+• Nullable: May be null.

 Example